the Doors to Your Creative Career: Designing Portfolios with Panache

 4. Refresh At the same time each week

 Keep your portfolio up to date.
-Replace outdated work with fresh projects to show growth and significance.
+Replace outdated work with fresh projects to show growth and relevance.

 Marketing Yourself: Getting Your Work Noticed